gaojx027/gaojx027.github.io/content/home/research.md

 * Granular Asset Pricing (Job Market Paper)

   {{< figure library="true" src="Granular.png" title="" >}}
   * Abstract: The market capitalization distribution of US firms has a fat tail populated by the largest firms.
-I refer to this fat tail as granularity and quantify it by the Pareto distribution to study asset pricing implications.
-Granularity breaks the diversification of idiosyncratic risks assumed by factor models such that large firms have high idiosyncratic risk premium due to high market weight.
-This finding explains the negative relation between idiosyncratic risk and stock returns, known as the "idiosyncratic risk premium puzzle."
-The level of granularity, measured by the Pareto coefficient of firm size, explains market expected returns since it determines the under-diversification of idiosyncratic risk at the aggregate level.
+I refer to this fat tail as granularity and show it breaks the diversification of idiosyncratic risks assumed by arbitrage pricing theory (APT) to imply factor models.
+In cross-section, large firms have higher idiosyncratic risk premiums than small firms despite having a lower level of risk.
+This finding explains the negative relation between idiosyncratic risk and risk premium, known as the "idiosyncratic risk premium puzzle."
+On aggregate, the level of granularity, measured by the Pareto distribution, explains market expected returns since it determines the under-diversification of idiosyncratic risk.
   * {{< icon name="download" pack="fas" >}} paper {{< staticref "uploads/granularity_paper_latest.pdf" "newtab" >}} latest version {{< /staticref >}}.